cschladetsch/KAI/Readme.md

 [![License](https://img.shields.io/github/license/cschladetsch/flow.svg?label=License&maxAge=86400)](./LICENSE.txt)
 [![Release](https://img.shields.io/github/release/cschladetsch/flow.svg?label=Release&maxAge=60)](https://github.com/cschladetsch/kai/releases/latest)

-**Note that the Build Status is broken because this is a CMake-based project that also requires Boost and Raknet and so on, and I haven't spent the time to get it to work with appveyor yet**.

 _Kai_ is a network distributed **Object Model** for C++ with full runtime reflection, persistence, and incremental garbage collection.
 No Macros are needed to expose fields or methods to the scripting runtime.

 Kai provides three scripting languages - Pi, Rho and Tau.
 It was also the inspiration for the C# [Pyro](https://github.com/cschladetsch/Pyro) implementation, which was much easier due to .Net's reflection.

+## Purpose
+The purpose of KAI is to allow communication between networkked nodes in as simple and direct way as possible.

+This is not limited to just data transfer - rather, *computation itself* can be shared between nodes, using a distributed **Execetutor** with a common heartbeat.

+If a node is over-loaded, it can push it's load out to other peers in the *Domain* that it shares.

+This is all done via distributed object model, and a few languages.

+### Languages
+At the heart of KAI are three things: A Registry, A Domain, and some Languages.

+* Pi.
+Is RPN and is the base language.
+* Rho.
+Is like Python but has native support for continuations in its syntax.
+It transposes to Pi.
+* Tau.
+Is the Interface Definition Language (IDL) than is shared between nodes.
+In theory, it could produce code for any language.

 ## Pi
 [Pi](Source/Library/Language/Pi) (see [Tests](Test/Language/TestPi) and [Tests Scripts](Test/Language/TestPi/Scripts)) is heavily influenced by [Forth](https://en.wikipedia.org/wiki/Forth_(programming_language)).
 It has two directly interactable stacks: one for data, and one for context.
 The data stack is used for operations (as is the context stack), but the context stack tells the machine `where to go next`.
 This is used to create the idea of a co-routine, which is then pushed up to Rho.